Latfearde History, Family Crest & Coats of Arms

-Early Origins of the latfearde family
+Early Origins of the Latfearde family

 The surname Latfearde was first found in Chester at Latchford, a chapelry in the union of Grappenhill, in the hundred of Bucklow.
 There is no mention in the Domesday Book of the place so presumably it was either of little significance or was established at a later time.
 Latchford had anciently two weekly markets and two annual fairs, granted to it by Edward III.
 The township is included in the parliamentary borough of Warrington, and comprises 731 acres.
 The family is believed to have originated here.
 Latchford is also a hamlet, in the parish of Great Haseley, poor-law union of Thame, hundred of Ewelme, in Oxfordshire, but this hamlet remained small through the ages as by 1890 it containing only 32 inhabitants whereas at that time the former Latchford had 2,361.

-Early History of the latfearde family
+Early History of the Latfearde family

-Another 139 words (10 lines of text) covering the years 163 and 1630 are included under the topic Early latfearde History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Latfearde research.
+Another 72 words (5 lines of text) covering the years 163 and 1630 are included under the topic Early Latfearde History in all our PDF Extended History products and printed products wherever possible.

-latfearde Spelling Variations
+Latfearde Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
-The spelling variations under which the name latfearde has appeared include Latchford, Latchforde, Lashford, Lashforde and others.
+The spelling variations under which the name Latfearde has appeared include Latchford, Latchforde, Lashford, Lashforde and others.

-Early Notables of the latfearde family (pre 1700)
+Early Notables of the Latfearde family (pre 1700)

-More information is included under the topic Early latfearde Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Latfearde Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the latfearde family to Ireland
+Migration of the Latfearde family to Ireland

-Some of the latfearde family moved to Ireland, but this topic is not covered in this excerpt.
+Some of the Latfearde family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the latfearde family to the New World and Oceana
+Migration of the Latfearde family

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
 Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
-An examination of early immigration records and passenger ship lists revealed that people bearing the name latfearde arrived in North America very early: Thomas Lachford who settled in Boston, Massachusetts between 1630.
+An examination of early immigration records and passenger ship lists revealed that people bearing the name Latfearde arrived in North America very early: Thomas Lachford who settled in Boston, Massachusetts between 1630.